nmhnmh/sitekicker/README.md

 **SiteKicker** is yet another static site builder written in Python3.

-Current Project Status: **Usable, but no testing and documentation**
+Current Project Status: **Beta, usable, but no testing and documentation**

 ## Feature Todos